Pholiota nubigena

+It is found in mountainous areas of the western United States, where it grows on rotting conifer wood, often fir logs.
+It fruits in spring, often under snow, and early summer toward the end of the snowmelt period in high mountain forests.

 Taxonomy

 The species was first described in 1899 by American mycologist Harvey Willson Harkness as Secotium nubigenum.
 Harkness found the type collection growing on logs of lodgepole pine (Pinus contorta) in the Sierra Nevadas at an elevation of 7000 ft.
 Curtis Gates Lloyd discussed the species in a 1903 publication, but named it rubigenum, stating that nubigenum was incorrect because of typographical errors carried down from Pier Andrea Saccardo.
 The genus Nivatogastrium was circumscribed by American mycologists Rolf Singer and Alexander H. Smith in 1959, who set N. nubigenum as the type and only species.
 They considered Lloyd's spelling rubigenum to be a misprint (sphalma typographicum).
 The holotype specimen was destroyed in the 1906 San Francisco earthquake.
 Modern molecular phylogenetic analysis has demonstrated that the species is nested within the genus Pholiota, and is closely related to Pholiota squarrosa and Pholiota multicingulata.
 Mycologist Scott Redhead transferred the species to Pholiota in 2014.

 The specific epithet nubigenum derives from the Latin roots nub, meaning "cloud", and gen-, meaning "born of" or "originating from".
 It is commonly known as the "gastroid pholiota" or the "bubble gum fungus".